 If you suffer from this type of condition (such as haemophilia) you’ll obviously be aware of the problem with your blood clotting.
 Similar to ‘blood thinning’ above, having any kind of semi-permanent makeup e.g. microblading involves puncturing the skin and the treatment will, therefore, most likely be unsuitable for you.

 If you have any condition or are undergoing any treatment that can compromise your immune system, you MUST speak to your doctor first.
 A good immune system is important for the healing process to go smoothly so anything that puts this in jeopardy should be avoided.

-– Any treatment, medicines, or diseases that compromise the immune system would not make you a good candidate for micropigmentation procedures.
+Any treatment, medication, or illness that compromises the immune system/healing would NOT make you a good candidate for micropigmentation procedures.

 Cancer patients must have a doctor’s consent and positive test results.
 They must wait at least 6 month after the last chemotherapy or radiation treatment.